 Impact Mitigation / Mitigation / Monitoring

-management objectives and outcomes management Methodology actions Frequency Responsibility
+management objectives and management actions Methodology Frequency Responsibility

+outcomes

-Aspect: Protec ction of soil resources 1 ,
+Aspect: Protectio n of soil resources

-Erosion That existence of hard surfaces Undertake a periodic site Facility Environmental
+Erosion That existence Maintain the Undertake a Bi-annually Facility

+of hard surfaces stormwater run- periodic site Environmental

-inspection to Manager
+causes no off control inspection to Manager

 erosion on or system.
 Monitor verify and

 downstream of erosion and inspect the

 the site. remedy the effectiveness

+stormwater and integrity of

+control system the stormwater

+in the event of run-off control

+any erosion system and to

-Impact Mitigation / Mitigation / management management objectives and outcomes Mitigation / Monitoring Methodology Frequency Responsibility in the event of and integrity of the stormwater run-off control system and to specifically record the occurrence of any erosion on site or downstream.
+Impact Mitigation / Mitigation / management actions Monitoring management objectives and outcomes Methodology Frequency Responsibility occurring. specifically record the occurrence of any erosion on site or downstream.
 Corrective action must be implemented to the run-off control system in the event of any erosion occurring.
-Erosion areas are revegetated to vegetation of periodic site inspection to Bi-annually Facility Environmental Manager
+Erosion areas are revegetated to periodic site inspection to Bi-annually Facility Environmental Manager